Inside the Mind of a Hacker: How Cybercriminals Mess with Your Mind to Steal Your Data

 Other times, we are too tired or too careless to double-check what we are clicking.
 We see an e-mail that looks like it came from our bank, click on the link and provide our login details without even hesitating.
 Carelessness also extends to losing our smartphones, which we use for corporate business matters, in very public places.

-Other times, we want to impress our bosses by acting fast and swift.
-The problem is, instead of impressing the boss, you will realize later on that you have just handed the company’s secrets or money over to cybercriminals.
+Other times, we want to impress our bosses by acting fast and swiftly.
+The problem is, instead of impressing the boss, you will realize later on that you have just handed the company’s secrets or money over to cyber criminals.

 How to Protect Yourself & Your Company